AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/faq.md

 ### Why do I see a warning in AndroidManifest.xml about missing 'com.adobe.marketing.mobile.FullscreenMessageActivity' class?

-After upgrading to latest Android SDK, you will see the following build warning if your application previously set up in-app messages with Campaign Standard.
+After upgrading to latest version of Mobile SDK for Android, you will see the following build warning if your application previously set up in-app messages with Campaign Standard.

 ```
 Class referenced in the manifest, `com.adobe.marketing.mobile.FullscreenMessageActivity`, was not found in the project or the libraries